Linaro announces Marvell as a founding member of the Linaro Community Boards GroupPosted on Monday, February 9, 2015 in News By Linaro

 The LCG has been formed to support the new 96Boards initiative.
 96Boards is the first open hardware specification that provides a platform for the delivery of compatible low-cost, small footprint 32-bit and 64-bit Cortex-A boards.
 Standardized expansion buses for peripheral I/O, display and cameras allow the hardware ecosystem to develop a range of compatible add-on products that will work on 96Boards products over the lifetime of the platform.
 The LCG Steering Committee will manage the evolution of the 96Boards open specifications and the development of the 96Boards community.
 The 96Boards website provides software downloads and updates, information on compatible products, and forums for software developers, makers and OEMs to get community software support and downloads for all 96Boards products.

-Linaro is the place where engineers from the world’s leading technology companies define the future of Linux on ARM.
-The company is a not-for-profit engineering organization with over 150 engineers working on consolidating and optimizing open source software for the ARM architecture, including developer tools, the Linux kernel, ARM power management, and other software infrastructure.
+About Linaro Linaro is the place where engineers from the world’s leading technology companies define the future of Linux on Arm.
+The company is a not-for-profit engineering organization with over 150 engineers working on consolidating and optimizing open source software for the Arm architecture, including developer tools, the Linux kernel, Arm power management, and other software infrastructure.
 Linaro is distribution neutral: it wants to provide the best software foundations to everyone by working upstream, and to reduce non-differentiating and costly low level fragmentation.
 The effectiveness of the Linaro approach has been demonstrated by Linaro’s growing membership, and by Linaro consistently being listed as one of the top five company contributors to Linux kernels since 3.10.

 As used in this release, the term “Marvell” refers to Marvell Technology Group Ltd. and its subsidiaries.
 For more information, please visit www.Marvell.com.